-Should an employee require additional time to care for a gravely ill family member, additional leaves may be granted beyond the eight (8) week period specified above.
-Such additional leave shall be pursuant to Article 13.02 General Leave.
+Should an employee require additional time to care for a gravely ill family member, additional leaves may be granted beyond the twenty-seven (27) week period specified above.
+If the ill family member continues to need care after the twenty-seven (27) week period, the employee may take further leave upon providing the required certification under the Employment Standards Act.